KENTUCKY BOURBON BEARS, INC

 Section IX – IMMEDIATE PAST PRESIDENT

-The Immediate Past President is a non-voting member of the KBB, Inc. Board.
+The Immediate Past President is also a voting member of the KBB, Inc. Board.
 The Immediate Past President shall be responsible for providing guidance to the Board based on historical experience.

 Article V – MEETINGS